retkowsky/speaker-identification/README.md

 - Python 3.8+
 - Jupyter Notebook
 - Azure account (for Azure AI Search)
-- Qdrant (optional, for vector database)
+- Qdrant (for vector database if you do not want to use Azure AI Search)
 - Audio processing libraries

 ### Installation